The Very Best of Colombia: Santa Marta, Andes and Chocó

 Overnight: Barranquilla Plaza Hotel, Barranquilla

 Day 2.
 Birding the Barranquilla Marshes and Isla Salamanca, transfer to Minca

-After the morning’s birding we will transfer to the Sierra Nevada de Santa Marta, a place famous for its isolated, snow-capped mountains along the Caribbean coast, reaching altitudes from sea level to 5000 meters.
+After the morning’s birding we will transfer to the Sierra Nevada de Santa Marta, a place famous for its isolated, snow-capped mountains along the Caribbean coast, reaching altitudes from sea level to 5,000 meters (16,400 feet).
 Santa Marta is the home of almost 20 endemic birds and boasts several range-restricted species – a true paradise for birders!
-After lunch at our accommodations our first approach to Santa Marta birds will be to those occurring at lower elevations near Minca.
+After lunch at our accommodation, our first targeted Santa Marta birds will be those occurring at lower elevations near Minca.
 Our hotel holds hummingbird feeders with species like Black-throated Mango, Steely-vented Hummingbird, White-necked Jacobin, Rufous-tailed Hummingbird, and White-vented Plumeleteer.

 In the afternoon we will explore the road below Minca, looking for Whooping Motmot, Orange-chinned Parakeet, Keel-billed Toucan, Streaked Flycatcher, Blue-headed Parrot, Pale-eyed Pygmy Tyrant, Crested Oropendola, Pale-breasted Thrush, Baltimore Oriole, Yellow-backed Oriole, White-bearded Manakin, and Laughing Falcon, and with luck we might have distant views of Military Macaw.

 The hummingbird feeders at El Dorado Lodge attract the likes of Brown Violetear.

 Day 3.
 Birding around Minca, transfer to El Dorado Lodge